Gyms are closed, and people need a way to stay in shape.

-For those who prefer running and walking to hiking, we've assembled a guide to (mostly) flat courses and all-levels trails that offer awesome views of the canal, different lakes, and more.
+All you need is a pair of shoes and some distance from your fellow striders.
+To help you get started, we've assembled a guide to (mostly) flat courses and all-levels trails that offer awesome views of the canal, different lakes, and more.

 Murphy Bridle Path